 What is a Learning Community?

 - learn together through at least one shared class to ensure you have support in the classroom and can achieve academic success

 - prepare for the future through exclusive academic, social, and professional activities and events

-Who Can Be In a Learning Community?
+Who Can Be in a Learning Community?